Lithosphere–asthenosphere boundary

 The lithosphere–asthenosphere boundary (referred to as the LAB by geophysicists) represents a mechanical difference between layers in Earth's inner structure.
 Earth's inner structure can be described both chemically (crust, mantle, and core) and mechanically.
 The lithosphere–asthenosphere boundary lies between Earth's cooler, rigid lithosphere and the warmer, ductile asthenosphere.
 The actual depth of the boundary is still a topic of debate and study, although it is known to vary according to the environment.
+The following overview follows the chapters in the research monograph by Irina Artemieva on "The Lithosphere".

 Definition

 The LAB is determined from the differences in the lithosphere and asthenosphere including, but not limited to, differences in grain size, chemical composition, thermal properties, and extent of partial melt; these are factors that affect the rheological differences in the lithosphere and asthenosphere.

 Mechanical boundary layer (MBL)

 The LAB separates the mechanically strong lithosphere from the weak asthenosphere.
 The depth to the LAB can be estimated from the amount of flexure the lithosphere has undergone due to an applied load at the surface (such as the flexure from a volcano).
 Flexure is one observation of strength, but earthquakes can also be used to define the boundary between "strong" and "weak" rocks.
-Earthquakes are primarily constrained to occur within the old, cold, lithosphere to temperatures of up to ~650°C. This criterion works particularly well in oceanic lithosphere, where it is reasonably simple to estimate the temperature at depth based upon the age of the rocks.
+Earthquakes are primarily constrained to occur within the old, cold, lithosphere to temperatures of up to ~650 °C. This criterion works particularly well in oceanic lithosphere, where it is reasonably simple to estimate the temperature at depth based upon the age of the rocks.
 The LAB is most shallow when using this definition.
 The MBL is rarely equated to the lithosphere, as in some tectonically active regions (e.g. the Basin and Range Province) the MBL is thinner than the crust and the LAB would be above the Mohorovičić discontinuity.